-TORO Z-Master 8000 Direct Collect – Grooming Mower
+TORO Z-Master 8000 Direct Collect (Grooming Mower)

+There are just two sizes of the 8000, a 42" version and a 48" version.
+BTSouth usually keeps the 48" model in stock.
 While it is called the 8000 it is not a step above the other Z-Masters with lower model series numbers.
-The 3000, 5000, 6000, 7000 & 7500 series are all mid-mount zero turn mowers, while the 8000 is a front deck grooming mower.
+The 2000, 4000 & 7500 series are all mid-mount zero turn mowers, while the 8000 is a front deck grooming mower.
 It’s a different machine with a different purpose.
 It is designed to compete with Walker, the biggest competitor in its category of front deck grooming mowers.
-Few owners of Walker complain about the quality of cut of a Walker, but they do often complain of the maintenance and or short life if you don't maintain it properly.
-The 8000 is the third generation of mowers in this category from Toro company starting back in 1998.
+Few owners of Walker mowers complain about the quality of cut of a Walker, but they do often complain of the maintenance and or short life if you don't maintain it properly.
+The 8000 is the third generation of mowers in this category from the Toro company starting back in 1998.
 Quality of cut has always been outstanding, but most of its evolution over the decades has been toward longevity, reduced maintenance and easier maintenance.